alex-girma/portfolio/README.md

 ## Projects

-- Calendar App: A calendar app with build it todo list that highlights todo dates.
+- Calendar App: A calendar app with built in todo list that highlights todo dates.
 Formates date and time depending on clients location
 - Todo App: Todo list.
 - Weather App: An app that shows weather depending on clients location.
 Uses [Openweather](https://openweathermap.org/)
 - Calculator App